-The Board recognises that the existing performance fee arrangement is no longer compatible with the current strategy of the Company.
-The Board will undertake a review and will communicate any proposed changes in due course.
+The Board has recognised that the existing performance fee arrangements, described above, are no longer compatible with the current strategy of the Company nor a useful means of incentivising Calculus Capital Limited to attract and retain the talent necessary to drive value growth for Shareholders.
+The Board has undertaken a review and will communicate any proposed changes in due course.